 2. Gets you Excited

 Many people’s sleepless nights are the effects from having a mind filled with countless tasks for the next day.
-But, what if what kept you up at night were thoughts of planning your dream vacation to spend the night at a Bedouin camp in Jordan’s Wadi Rum desert or going back to school to study French viticulture, what you are truly passionate about?
+But, what if what kept you up at night were thoughts of planning your dream vacation to spend the night at a Bedouin camp in Jordan’s Wadi Rum desert or going back to school to study your true passion—French viticulture?
 Then being awake would be because of excitement, a reason to get up early in the morning and stay up late at night.

 When you are stuck in the rut of day-to-day life, it can be difficult to get excited about the day that lies ahead.
 A bucket list gives you a reason to spend that extra hour a day working, putting meaning behind the extra effort because the additional money will be why your dream of ice climbing in Iceland will come true.
 It can create an excitement deep in your soul and exposes the passion you thought you had lost many years ago.